N0153128/DigiRunner/README.md

 > In other words, < = > and > = < (Less is more and more is less)
 #### network
 Alt.net will be using public STUN/TURN servers in order to enable client/server and p2p connection, which will make an IP of the user publicly accessible.

+All data must be sent in one packet per iteration.
+Maximum packet size for the UDP implementation is 8192 bytes, this value can be altered, but should not exceed 8192.

 Lol i should do this a bit more often...